 - High development and maintenance costs.
 According to rough estimates, the cost of building a viable payment gateway product starts at the level of $150,000.
 At the same time, average gateway fees, usually, amount to 1% to 1.5% of transaction amounts.
 That is why, before starting your project, it makes sense to perform at least some rough reality check.

 - The need to harmonize reporting formats.
-Each processor sends transaction settlement reports in its own unique format, sometimes difficult to understand.
+Indeed, each processor sends transaction settlement reports in its own unique format, sometimes difficult to understand.

 What makes a competitive payment gateway solution?

 There are many payment gateway products at the market.
 And new solutions are constantly developed.
 So, what is a merchant looking at when choosing a payment gateway solution?
-Here are some common features that a third-party or your own payment gateway product should have to be competitive.
+Well, here are some common features that a third-party or your own gateway product should have in order to be competitive.

 - Unified payment processing API (for all partners and payment types).